South Korea

 A Touch of North Korea and Korean Culture

-We will visit Imjingak Park, created with the hope for future reunification, where the Bridge of Freedom is also located, built during the division of the peninsula at the end of the Korean War.
+We will visit the Imjingak Park, created with hopes of future reunification, where you'll also find the Bridge of Freedom, built at the time of the peninsula's division after the end of the Korean War.

-Then we delve into the Third Tunnel, dug by North Koreans with the intent to secretly enter South Korea.
-We climb to Dora Observatory, from which – on a clear day – you can see the 'Propaganda Village' in North Korea.
+Next, we descend into the Third Tunnel, dug by the North Koreans with the intention of secretly entering South Korea.
+We climb to the Dora Observatory, from where – on a clear day – you can see the ‘Propaganda Village’ in North Korea.
 Our last stop in the zone is Dorasan Station, a symbol of hope that one day there will be a direct connection between the two countries.

-We return to Seoul, and in the evening, we'll enjoy the NANTA show – a culinary, musical, and theatrical spectacle that embodies the Korean spirit and has catapulted many of today’s film stars to fame.
+We return to Seoul and in the evening we will enjoy the NANTA show – a culinary, musical, and theatrical spectacle that embodies the Korean spirit and has catapulted many of today's film stars to fame.

-We'll end the day with a stroll through the bustling district of Myeongdong, famed for its street food, high-quality cosmetics, and unique urban atmosphere.
+We will end the day with a walk through the vibrant district of Myeongdong, famous for its street food, high-quality cosmetics, and unique urban atmosphere.

 Overnight: voco Seoul Myeongdong by IHG 4*